Flight-Lab/View-Assist/View Assist Community Extras/VAX Device Control/readme.md

  **Controls Device Display & Audio**

 > [!CAUTION]
 > ## **This is an edited version of Dinki's View Assist Device Control Automation.
-This version includes community made features and is __not__ supported by Dinki and the View Assist team.**
+This version includes community made features and is __NOT__ supported by Dinki and the View Assist team.**

 > [!IMPORTANT]
 > Most of the extra features REQUIRE the mediaplayer_device and musicplayer_device in your View Assist device config file to use separate media_player entities.
 These features rely on using media_player state change as a trigger, so the media players must also be stable, remain available, and display reliable state changes between idle & playing.
 Remember to also use the mediaplayer_device media_player in Stream Assist.